yalland-ubi/yalland-docs/contracts-design.md

 ## Yalland universal basic income overview
 The program is a public blockchain smart contract system managed by a decentralized community.
 Everyone can participate in the program, verifying himself as a unique person and receive points (tokens), which can be exchanged for products, services or fiat money on the open market.
 The program is not state-owned and is built on the principles of P2P - economics.
+The presented smart contract system is blockchain agnistic and can be executed in any Turing-complete virtual machine.
+It is assumed that it will work initially on Ethereum + xDai and then will be migrated to Ethereum 2.0.
 ## Yalland Basic economic principles
 Meet ALice, Bob and Dan, Philanthropist and Speculator!
 Alice is a high income person, Bob just lost his job and he does not fit a little extra cash, Dan runs a grocery store.
 Philanthropist has a lot of assets and he is very concerned about social stability.
 The Speculator just wants to make some profit.
 - ALice, Bob and Dan all participate in Yalland UBI program as they share the values of social stability and mutual assistance.
 The all get 100 YALL each month;